-On the Functions / Wi-Fi / WPS page, you can enable the function for configuration of the WLAN.
+On the Wi-Fi / WPS page, you can enable the function for configuration of the WLAN and select a method for connection to the WLAN.

-The WPS function helps to configure the wireless network automatically.
+The WPS function helps to configure the protected wireless network automatically.
 Devices connecting to the wireless network via the WPS function must support the WPS function.

-- The WPS function allows adding devices only to the basic wireless network of the router. - Deen with no encryption, WPA2-PSK or WPA-PSK/WPA2-PSK mixed with the AES encryption method.
-When other security settings are specified, controls of the WPS page are not available.
+- The WPS function allows adding devices only to the basic wireless network of the router. - Before using the function you need to configure one of the following authentication types:

+Open with no encryption, WPA2-PSK or WPA-PSK/WPA2-PSK mixed with the AES encryption method.
+When other security settings are specified, controls of the WPS page on the tab of the relevant band are not available.

-Figure 108.
+Figure 105.
 The page for configuring the WPS function.